 - 1 teaspoon pure vanilla extract

-Use an electric mixer to beat the butter until smooth.
+- Use an stand mixer to beat the butter until smooth.
 Add the sugar and mix until light and fluffy, about 3 minutes.